agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 Overview
 ========

-The normal flow of configuration processing can be bypassed by `explicitly passing`_ in a complete configuration.
-Such explicit configuration blocks reading of configuration from environment variables.

-Otherwise, configuration is read from a `configuration file`_ and/or `environment variables`_.
+`Explicit configuration`_ can be passed in, otherwise, configuration is read from a `configuration file`_.

+Data in a configuration file can be supplemented with configuration by `environment variable`_.

 One configuration can define multiple environments, so users must `choose one`_.

 The configuration engine in 1.9 is not 100% compatible with the previous configuration engine.
 Advanced users and developers upgrading 1.8 systems should read the `migration notes`_.

-.. _`explicitly passing`: #Explicit-configurations
+.. _`Explicit configuration`: #Explicit-configurations
 .. _`configuration file`: #File-configurations
 .. _`choose one`: #The-Active-Environment
-.. _`environment variables`: #Generic-Environment-Variable-Overrides
+.. _`environment variable`: #Generic-Environment-Variable-Overrides
 .. _`migration notes`: #Migrating-from-datacube-1.8

 1. Explicit configuration